jembi/JeMPI/documentation/ui-user-guide.md

   (iv)Levenshtein 3 - returns results with high fuzziness and a distance parameter = 3 (default)
 3. Enter the search criteria value for one or more fields that you want to search on
 4. Select the **FILTER** button to view the results
  a.
-If no results are found, the system displays a message informing the user that there are no results found.
+If no results are found, the system displays a message informing the user that no results are available.
 5. Select the **CANCEL** button to clear the entered search criteria and repeat steps if required.

 **Filter by (Get interactions)**